maximilianalessandronmartin/taskquest/README.Raspberry-Pi.md

 If you encounter issues with the build or deployment, try the following:

+1. **Environment Variable Warnings**: If you see warnings about environment variables not being set (e.g., "WARNING: The MARIADB_DB variable is not set"), make sure you're using the correct variable names in your docker-compose.arm64.yaml file.
+The ARM64 version of MariaDB expects MARIADB_DB instead of MARIADB_DATABASE.

-1. **Memory Issues**: Raspberry Pi has limited memory.
+2. **Memory Issues**: Raspberry Pi has limited memory.
 The ARM64 Dockerfile includes memory settings for Java (-Xmx512m, -Xms256m) to limit memory usage.
 If you're still experiencing memory issues, consider increasing the swap space.

-2. **Database Connection Issues**: If the application can't connect to the database, check the logs:
+3. **Database Connection Issues**: If the application can't connect to the database, check the logs:
    ```
    docker-compose -f docker-compose.arm64.yaml logs app
    docker-compose -f docker-compose.arm64.yaml logs db
    ```

-3. **Build Failures**: If the build fails, try building with verbose output:
+4. **Build Failures**: If the build fails, try building with verbose output:
    ```
    DOCKER_BUILDKIT=1 docker buildx build --platform linux/arm64 --build-arg TARGETARCH=arm64 -t taskquest-app:latest --load -f Dockerfile.arm64 . --progress=plain
    ```

-4. **Performance Issues**: Raspberry Pi has limited CPU power.
+5. **Performance Issues**: Raspberry Pi has limited CPU power.
 Consider optimizing the application for lower resource usage if performance is an issue.

 ## Additional Resources